 6. Values and norms for human acts and relations

-10. The public domain
+10. The state and the public domain

 1. The idea of law

 because He sustains them.
 Christians know God through Jesus Christ, who submitted himself to the Torah, the Law of God.
-The idea of natural law as used in the physical sciences since the seventeenth century confirms this idea of law.
+The idea of natural law as critically used in the physical sciences since the seventeenth century confirms this idea of law.
 Natural

 The focus of the present section is on natural laws.
 Normative principles will be discussed later on.